priyanshu2002chauhan/KAALKRAM-A-TIMELINE-GENERATOR-FOR-HINDI-NARRATIVES/README.md

-# ChronoNarrative
+# KaalKram

 A Hindi text processing pipeline for time-based event recognition using Stanza.

 ## Overview

-ChronoNarrative is a text processing system that analyzes Hindi text to identify and structure sentences, focusing on time-based events such as actions, locations, and time references.
+KaalKram is a text processing system that analyzes Hindi text to identify and structure sentences, focusing on time-based events such as actions, locations, and time references.
 The system uses Stanza for linguistic analysis including tokenization, lemmatization, POS tagging, and dependency parsing.

 ## Features